Doctorate in Counselor Education and Supervision

 - Interview with Department Chair will be requested, this is scheduled after all of the above documentation is submitted to Graduate Admissions

-To learn more about the admissions process, contact the School of Graduate Studies at 717-477-1213 or firstname.lastname@example.org.
+To learn more about the admissions process, contact the Graduate Admissions Office by calling (717) 477-1213 or emailing firstname.lastname@example.org.

 For specific program information, contact Professor Dr. Kurt Kraus at email@example.com.